KeYProject/key-docs/docs/user/quicktour/index.md

         closed subtrees, to hide inner nodes, to collapse, or to expand the tree.
 The commands help you to keep track of a large proof.

-    Goals:
+    * **Goals:**

-    :   In this pane, the open goals of a certain proof (corresponding to one entry in the upper left pane) are listed.
+        In this pane, the open goals of a certain proof (corresponding to one entry in the upper left pane) are listed.
 To work on a certain goal just click on it and the selected sequent will be shown in the right pane.

-    Info:

-    :   In this pane
+    * **Info:** In this pane
         (Fig. [\[fig:prover:tab:rules\]](#fig:prover:tab:rules){reference-type="ref"
-        reference="fig:prover:tab:rules"}), all the rules, term labels,
+        reference="fig:prover:tab:rules"}), all the rules, term
-        and function symbols available in the system are indicated.
+        labels, and function symbols available in the system are indicated.

         For the rules, KeY distinguishes between *axiomatic taclets* (rules that are always true in the given logic), *lemmas* (that are derived from and thus provable by axiomatic taclets) and *built-in rules* (for example how certain expressions can be simplified).

         By clicking on a rule of the list, the description of that rule is shown in the box below the rule list.

         Term labels are additional information that can be attached to a term.
 They do not change a term's semantics, but are used to guide the poof search or to carry non-logical information about a term, like its corresponding line number in the source code.

         The function symbols folder lists all interpreted function and predicate symbols in the dynamic logic.

-    Proof Search Strategy:

-    :   This tab (see
+    * **Proof Search Strategy:** This tab (see
         Fig. [\[fig:prover:tab:strategy\]](#fig:prover:tab:strategy){reference-type="ref"
         reference="fig:prover:tab:strategy"}) allows you to define the
         active strategy from a set of available strategies.
 There are